Legal issues with fan fiction: Authors

 While many authors (for example, Neil Gaiman, J.K.
 Rowling, D.J.
 MacHale, Stephenie Meyer, and Terry Pratchett) do not take issue with authors of derivative works, a number of authors do.
 They may request that fan-fiction archival sites remove and ban any pieces of fan fiction based on their original works.
 To date, no fan fiction archive has failed to comply with an author's request to remove works, and many archives feature a full list of authors whose work cannot be the source of a fan fiction on their site.

 Fan fiction hosting sites like MediaMiner and Fanfiction.net have lists of authors whose fandoms are prohibited from their sites.
 MediaMinder states, "This is a right they [the copyright owner] have as an author or owner of the work.
 No copyright owner has to allow fan fiction or even tolerate it."
 Fanlore has a list of Professional Author Fanfic Policies that includes authors who support and authors who discourage fan fiction of their works.

 J. K. Rowling has also complained about sexually explicit Harry Potter fan fiction.
 However, lawyers on behalf of Ms. Rowling specifically noted that she has "no complaint about innocent fan fiction written by genuine Harry Potter fans" and she "is happy for spin-offs to be published online as long as the publications are not sold and it is made clear she was not involved in the stories", under the condition that they do not contain pornography or racism.

-In 2008, Steven Brust published a Firefly novel with a CC copyright notice.
+In 2008, Steven Brust published a Firefly novel with a Creative Commons copyright notice.

 Noteworthy in regard to the acceptance of fan fiction is Eric Flint, who has set up a formal site for the submission of fan fiction into his canon in the 1632 series at Baen's Bar and has to date (March 2015) published 58 issues of The Grantville Gazette in electronic form and six in book form.
 These feature fan fiction and fan non-fiction alongside his original work (paying first semi-pro, and now SFWA rates).
 Flint (a former labor organizer and socialist) contends that this collective work allows the expansion of his alternate history universe into something approaching the complexity of reality.
 It can be argued, however, that since work published in the Gazette is paid (at professional rates) and cleared by Flint for canonicity, that this is not actually "fan fiction" in the commonly-understood sense of the term.